stephan-cw/LexikCurrencyBundle/README.md

         $this[$euro->getCode()] = $euro;

         // Get other currencies
-        $currencies = // get all currencies with their rate (from a file, an url, etc)
+        $currencies = // get all currencies with their rate (from a file, an url, etc.)

         foreach ($currencies as $code => $rate) {
             if (in_array($code, $this->managedCurrencies)) { // you can check if the currency is in the managed currencies